Becky Hughes talks upcycling and sustainable shopping

-However, if there’s something specific you want to buy from charity shops and vintage shops, it is much more difficult – so I would recommend taking an afternoon out.
+However, if there's something specific you want to buy from charity shops and vintage shops, it is much more difficult.
+I would recommend taking an afternoon out.

-As well as taking your time to find the right things in charity shops, Becky also emphasises that you need to be happy to put in the effort.
+As well as taking your time to find the right things in charity shops, Becky also emphasised that you need to be happy to put in the effort.

 You kind of have to be in the mood to charity shop, in that you have to have the motivation to be able to look through every single item on the rail that's in your size.